 The library structure

-file in it is a valid Papis document.
+Every subfolder that has an info.yaml file in it is a valid Papis document.

-As an example let us consider the following library
+As an example let us consider the following library:

 /home/fulano/Documents/papers/